M4TV1K/P2P-multi-connections/README.md

 # Tournament game based on P2P-multi-connections

-This is incredibly good project for developing understanding of Multi-Threading
+This is incredibly good project for developing understanding of Multi-Threading and TCP communication

 ## Description